Ship Model Restoration

 Ship models accompanied the growth of all society.
 They served many needs including spiritual, illustrative, experimental, architectural, and instructive.
 Sailors often built models as keepsakes to commemorate a vessel, voyage or event.
 They used models to share experiences with family and friends.
 On long voyages sailors built models to trade when they reached foreign ports.
 There are stories of exceptional captains honored by a crew who had combined their talents to present him with a model of his ship.

 Models adorned churches in old Europe.
 These votive models represented ships of the town, replicas built with hopes of enhancing the blessings and fortunes of those aboard.
 In the seventeenth and eighteenth centuries, shipyard owners would often present elaborate "admiralty" models to curry favor with those who had the power to authorize construction of the real ship.
-Into this century, boat builders used plainly carved models to aid in
+Into this century, boat builders used plainly carved models to aid in the design of boats before their construction.
+Half-hull models were used to design everything from lobster boats and merchant ships to America's Cup contenders. |

 In Victorian times sailing and racing pond models were the rage.
 Many parks at the time were built with accommodation for the sport.

 By the 1920s ship model building was becoming a major hobby.
 I attribute this to three important factors.
 While the great sailing ships were passing into history the romance of Cape Horn was alive and well.
 Old sailors told wonderful tales of bad food, foul captains and monstrous waves that reached the skys'l yard.
 For the would-be sailor opportunities for those salty experiences were all but gone.
-Building
+Building models was a great way for neophytes to bring the romantic tales to life.
+Another important factor was that with the emerging middle class, people were working fewer hours and had more leisure time to pursue other interests.
+Finally, introduction of electricity into the average home allowed hobbyists to work long into the night.

 My model-building experiences run parallel to my forty-five year affair with old sailing ships.
 Restoring antique models is a privilege, building new models is a joy.
 In my studio I can't help but sense I am connected